 |

-18 Sydney To Wollongong Road Trip Stops, Things to See & Do
+18 Best Sydney To Wollongong Road Trip Stops

-Map of the Sydney to Wollongong Road Trip Stops
+Sydney to Wollongong Road Trip Stops & Map

-(Please click here for the Map Directory Link to open or apply directions from your location)
+(Please click here for the specially pinned Map to open or apply directions from your location)

-➡ Check and compare prices for Sydney Booking.com Hotels HERE.
-And if your looking for things to do, then click HERE for Get your Guide Tours.
-However, if you after more Day tour options then you have Viator Tours HERE
+➡ Compare prices for Sydney Booking.com Hotels HERE.
+And if your looking for things to do, then click HERE for Get your Guide, or with Viator HERE.

 1. Deeban Spit

-Deeban Spit lies on the outskirts of the Royal National Park (close to Bundeena and Maainbar), and our first road trip stop today between Sydney and Wollongong.
+Deeban Spit lies on the outskirts of the Royal National Park (close to Bundeena and Maainbar), and our first stop today.
 Its shallow waters are a crucial source of sustenance for migratory birds that appear during low tide, while seagrass beds provide shelter for many fish species inhabiting the area.

-I choose to visit this area for the photos and get creative with the drone.
-It was also a break in the journey coming from Sydney.
+I chose to visit this area for the photos and get creative with the drone, but you might like it for swimming or chilling out beside the water.

 The sandy bar of Deeban Spit